Aaron98990/ways-of-the-game/misconduct.md

 A player needing permission to re-enter the field is covered by Law 3.8 (e.g. after an injury or a temporary dismissal (sin-bin) or to fix equipment or leaving the field of play for an extended period of time or after leaving with the referee's permission).

 Injured players must re-enter from the touchline when the ball is in play.
-This Law requirement seems to be only for injured players but is probably a good practice in general.
+This Law requirement does apply to any other re-entry.

 >  An injured player may not be treated on the field of play and may only re-enter after play has restarted; if the ball is in play, re-entry must be from the touchline but if the ball is out of play, it may be from any boundary line. _Law 5.2_